Michael Stebbins: Career

 Stebbins is a former member of the National Academies of Science, Board on Research Data and Information.
 He serves on the Board of Directors for the Value in Cancer Care Consortium that aims to improve access, affordability, and value of cancer therapies and chairs the board for Vivli, whose mission is to "Promote, coordinate, and facilitate clinical research data sharing through the creation and implementation of a sustainable global data-sharing enterprise."

-He is the former President of the SEA Action Fund, a partner organization to Scientists and Engineers for America and co-founded and 'served on the Board of Scientists and Engineers for America (SEA), an organization that focused on promoting sound science in government.
+He is the former President of the SEA Action Fund, and co-founded and 'served on the Board of Scientists and Engineers for America (SEA), an organization that focused on getting scientists more engaged in public policy and politics, and promoted sound science in government.
 He is the former Director of Biology Policy for the Federation of American Scientists (FAS), where he worked on control of biological weapons, preparedness for biological, nuclear, and chemical weapons attacks, and the responsible use of science and technology.

 On November 18, 2008, Stebbins was named a member of the Obama transition in the "Executive Office of the President Team," with responsibility for the Office of Science Technology and Policy."

-At the White House, Stebbins was responsible for developing and driving initiatives in life sciences research, including the Administration’s efforts focused on improving veterans’ mental health, combating antibiotic resistance, increasing access to federally funded scientific research results, restoring pollinator health, and reforming the regulatory system for biotechnology products.
+At the White House, Stebbins was responsible for developing and driving initiatives in life sciences research, including the Administration's efforts focused on improving veterans' mental health, combating antibiotic resistance, increasing access to federally funded scientific research results, restoring pollinator health, and reforming the regulatory system for biotechnology products.

 Dr. Stebbins served as the Vice President of Science and Technology for the Laura and John Arnold Foundation where he was responsible for opening their Washington DC office and establishing a science and technology investment portfolio for the foundation.

 In April 2020, Stebbins co-wrote the proposal for the creation of a new federal agency modeled on DARPA, but focused on health.
 That proposal was adopted by the President Biden's campaign and became the model used to establish the Advanced Research Projects Agency for Health (ARPA-H).

 Previously, Stebbins worked as a legislative fellow for U. S. Senator Harry Reid (D-NV) where he led efforts to repeal President George W. Bush's ban on the use of federal funding for research on embryonic stem cells and created a platform for addressing the challenges faced by people with disabilities.

 He worked as a policy fellow for the National Human Genome Research Institute.
 He has also worked as a senior editor for the journal Nature Genetics, and as a science journalist for Reuters.
 He has written for Seed Magazine, and is a science advisor to ScienCentral, a company that produces science-related news stories for ABC and NBC television affiliates.